a.k.a. Welles Peoples Press: The alternative and affordable hydraulic juice press.

 The pressing surface area is only about 5.5 square inches, the size that your folded filter cloth will be.
 If you don’t mind the extra work for the sake of superior juice quality, then this is the next best thing for you other than the Norwalk Juicer.

-Why Bother with a Hydraulic Press?
+Why a Hydraulic Press?

-Your question could be that, if you have a Samson 6-in-1 or a Champion or any gear juicer, why bother with a hydraulic juice press?
+Your question could be that, if you have a Samson 6-in-1 or a Champion or any gear juicer, why use a hydraulic juice press?
 Answer is simply because you’re a serious juicer.
 You want the best quality juice that is totally and wholly complete with all of nature’s original (unspoilt) enzymes and nutrients from the fruits and vegetables.

 Plus, using the pulp ground by other juicers, you get a little more juice pressed out using the Welles Juice Press, compared to: